klust/LUMI-BE-training-materials/docs/intro-evolving/E07-Slurm.md

 		The actual task/threads affinity may depend on the specific OpenMP runtime (if you literally use this job script it will be the GNU OpenMP runtime).
-		However, in all cases, even without setting `OMP_NUM_THREADS` the OpenMP runtime detects the correct number of hardware threads available to the program and starts the correct number of threads.

 ## Advanced exercises